cyberwani/blunt-wp-starter-theme/README.md

 spam must be refreshed on every page load and it is different on every page load.
 Combine that with a full page cache and all the forms break.

-This theme encorporates my own caching plugin Blunt Cache, you can find it in the [WordPress Repository](http://wordpress.org/plugins/blunt-cache/) or [here on GitHub](https://github.com/Hube2/blunt-cache).
+This theme incorporates my own caching plugin Blunt Cache, you can find it in the [WordPress Repository](http://wordpress.org/plugins/blunt-cache/) or [here on GitHub](https://github.com/Hube2/blunt-cache).
 It is a fragment and object cache, but it can also be used as a full page cache on pages that won't break when cached.
 If you use another cache, the code I've included in the template files can simply